 In the aftermath of the collapse, ILO collaborated with GIZ and Action Aid Bangladesh to carry out an assessment of the needs of Rana Plaza victims.
 As a result, it was possible to develop a reintegration and rehabilitation programme that met the needs of victims and to identify active partners able to provide such services.
 In all ILO, has supported 300 injured workers who received counselling and livelihoods training in collaboration with NGOs Action Aid and BRAC.
 As of May 2015, 225 of these workers were either in paid employment of self-employed.
 Although most workers are in employment many continue to require ongoing medical assistance and support to cope with the challenges of returning to work after the trauma of Rana Plaza while others, who have set up small businesses require further mentoring.
 For this reason, ILO is planning to continue its support to this group.

 A vulnerability assessment and after award services are being provided to Rana Plaza victims and family members.
 These assessments are being carried out with the collaboration of the International Organization for Migration and various civil society organizations.
-By the end of May 2015, 1,638 people had taken part in the assessments where they received career, financial and family counselling to help them better utilize compensation awards and develop a re-employment strategy.
-Additional groups are planned in the near future.
+By the end of December 2015, 3,137 people had taken part in the assessments where they received career, financial and family counselling to help them better utilize compensation awards and develop a re-employment strategy.

 The Rana Plaza Coordination Cell, with the support of ILO’s RMG project has organized two training sessions on health and safety for rescue workers and community volunteers who took part in the Rana Plaza Collapse.
 Around 50 volunteers have received training on how to provide ongoing support to Rana Plaza survivors to prepare them to combat any future accidents in the Savar area.